 POLS*3470 - Business-Government Relations in Canada |

 The public and private sectors in Canada have become more and more interrelated in recent years as evidenced by tax and expenditure policies, the role of regulation and public enterprise, and the increasing emphasis on consultation and co-ordination.
 This course examines the evolving relationship between governments and the private sector in Canada, including business (both large and small), organized labour, specific sectors such as agriculture and consumer affairs and voluntary organizations.
-View the POLS*3470 course description page in the Undergraduate Calendar. |
+View the POLS*3470 course description in the Undergraduate Calendar. |

 Please note that course codes ending with the letters "DE" indicate the course is offered online.